 A few days in Japan

-If you plan a short trip to Japan of less than a week, it is a good idea to pick one destination and spend your time exploring that area.
+If you plan a short trip to Japan for less than a week, it is a good idea to pick one destination and spend your time exploring that area.
 You should avoid traveling around several cities as it takes considerable time and you might end up spending most of your time on transportation.
 However, in some cases, you can travel across a prefectural border to visit highlights in the surrounding areas depending on what area in Japan you are in.

-There are some pros for a short trip.
-First of all, it saves you money that you can spend on other things like tickets to places or exciting experiences instead of accommodation.
+There are some pros to a short trip.
+First of all, it saves you money that you can spend on other things like museums or exciting experiences instead of accommodation.
 In addition, you will have time to get used to the culture and discover the place at your own pace.
 The longer you stay in Japan, the more energy you will need.
 A short trip enables you to stay healthy and energetic the whole trip without having to worry about all the complications of a longer stay.

 Pros for a less than a one-week trip